uno-jerome/Product-Validator/README.md

 `-- README.md
 ```

-The `.github/` directory and instruction files are intentionally excluded by `.gitignore`.
+The `.github/` directory and instruction files are intentionally excluded by `.gitignore` in this local project setup.

 ## Requirements

 - Python 3.10 or newer
 - MySQL 5.7 or newer
-- UniServer or another MySQL server listening on port `3306`
+- UniServer, or another MySQL server listening on port `3306`
-- MySQL credentials matching the project configuration:
+- A MySQL user that matches the current local configuration:
   - Host: `127.0.0.1`
   - Port: `3306`
   - User: `root`